 To assist the ELL team every ELL student is assessed on entry to the school to measure the level of English Language competency using the CEFR criteria.
 From this assessment the ELL team will then determine the level of support that each individual student needs in order for them to access the curriculum.

 The IGA Counseling Department aims to work with students, teachers, parents and administrators to facilitate positive growth and change in the personal, social, developmental, emotional, and academic functioning of students.
-The goal is to help each student develop his/her God-given gifts for Christ-like service in the world community by addressing their emotional, behavioral and spiritual needs.
+The goal is to help each student develop his/her girts in service in the world community by addressing their entire range of needs.

 The Counseling Department works closely with the Learning Support Team, and school Principals to implement and coordinate interventions that will help students reach their potential.
 In addition, the Counselors serve as consultants for teachers and administrators who are working with students who may be struggling with academic, social or emotional problems.